abdurehman4/rconv/README.md

 # RConv
 A CLI Unit Converter written in Rust.

+> I have renamed the repository from uconv to rconv.
+Because of some conflicts.

 # Introduction
 This is a very simple app for unit conversions, like area, length, temperature etc.